ws8149/react-native-config-guide/ios-setup.md

 Config.GOOGLE_MAPS_API_KEY; // 'abcdefgh'
 ```

-Run your app with this command
+Run your app with this command and check if your .env file can be read
 ```
-TODO
+ENVFILE=.env react-native run-ios
 ```

 #### IOS Setup Part II: Flavoring